Why HostScore? 3 Reasons Why Our Data Paints a Clearer Picture

 1. Better Accuracy in Judging Hosting Speed Performance

-For those who haven’t noticed, websites that offer reviews of web hosts (including my own site WHSR) are fairly static.
+For those who haven’t noticed, websites that offer reviews of web hosts are fairly static.
 This doesn’t mean that the content isn’t updated by that test carried out on hosting services are ‘snapshots’.

 For example, if site X were to review host Y today, it might be that host Y is experiencing technical difficulties, or perhaps even simply having a bad day.
 There are simply so many factors that contribute to the performance of a web host ranging from server location to network speed.